sydneysegal/final/README.md

-# Final Project: California Kindergarten Immunization Records
+# J124 Final Project: *California Kindergarten Immunization Records*

 ## Story Summary and Sourcing
 * does not include every school in every county